 Blues For Soli secured spots on the year-end ‘best-of lists’ for albanyjazz.com and WEXT 97.7 FM.
 In naming it as his number 4 selection for the year, photographer/reviewer Rudy Lu called Blues For Soli “A clear example of how jazz is absorbing other music.”

 Gigging throughout the Northeastern New York area, the band has performed at such venues as 74 State, Justin’s Jazz Club, 9 Maple Avenue, More Bread and Jam, The Otesaga Resort Hotel, Midtown Tap and Tea Room, the Linda Norris Auditorium, the Oasis, Cooper’s Cave Ale Company, and others.
-Most recently, the band opened up the second night of the Bridge Jazz Festival at the Massry Center, sharing the stage with the No BS!
+In 2016, the band had the distinct honor of opening up the second night of the Bridge Jazz Festival at the Massry Center in Albany, sharing the stage with the No BS!
 Brass Band and Ellis and Delfeayo Marsalis of the famed Marsalis family, the “first family” of New Orleans Jazz.Read More